AnthonyChristidis/R-Finance-2019---Presentation/README.md

 ## Packages Download

-To use the software packages presented during the seminar, you will need the following packages available from my Github account:
+To test the software presented during the seminar, you will need to download the following packages available from my Github account:

 ### The IFs Package